becoinc/sdk_resources/beco_sdk_android_integration_supplement.md

 In Android 7 and earlier, as this pre-dates the requirement of assigning notification(s) to a channel(s), tapping the lock screen notification routes the user to the settings for the App's notifications as shown here:

 *Android 7.
-Note that pressing the notification takes you to settings where you can allow/disallow notification in the pre-Channel.*
+Note that pressing the notification takes you to settings where you can allow/disallow notifications as a whole, but no option for Channel-specific settings.*

 ![](https://github.com/becoinc/content_images/blob/master/android_integration_supplement/android_7_notification_menu.png)

 #### Manually Blocking/Hiding Notifications

-In Android 8 and earlier, there is not an ability to give users a one-tap way to mute/hide the notification from a specific Channel.
-Instead, using a combination of the lock screen UI that is available in the version Android the user is running, as well as by navigating to settings, the user is able to manually do this.
+In Android 8 and earlier, there is not an ability to give users a one-tap way to hide/minimize the notification from a specific Channel.
+Instead, using a combination of the lock screen UI that is available in the version Android the user is running, as well as by navigating to settings, the user is able to manually hide notifications.

->**NOTE:** It is expected from our testing that once the notification coming from the Beco Mobile SDK is muted/hidden, there may be a system notification generated that replaces it.
+>**NOTE:** It is expected from our testing that once the notification coming from the Beco Mobile SDK is hidden, there may be a system notification generated that replaces it.
 The user can hide this notification as well using the same methodology.

 ## **OPTIONS IN ANDROID 9+**